Powerful peace of mind. That’s what Vivint says they offer. And we just happen to agree.

 We’ve personally tested hundreds of home security systems, and we found Vivint to be one of the most high-tech, sophisticated systems out there.
 It’s almost as if Vivint is a few years ahead of other home security brands when it comes to features and tech.
 However, this progress comes at a price.
-Users can expect to pay between $40 and $75 per month for home security and automation.
+Users can expect to pay upwards of $100 per month for home security and automation.
 But if this expenditure fits your budget, Vivint will protect your home and family, as well as make your life a little more convenient.

 We believe Vivint’s biggest drawbacks are its prices and contracts.
 The equipment packages can reach nearly $2,000 or more with add-ons.
 This cost can be broken into smaller monthly payments, but then you’ll have to sign a 60-month contract to get the goods.
 That’s five whole years!
 Some people won’t mind this commitment at all, while others won’t even consider it.
 All in all, if you have the money to spend, and you want one of the best home security and automation systems on the market, if not the best, then Vivint is likely a great fit for you.